Private Percival (Percy) Eric Gratwick VC (1902-1942, 40yo)

 Captain Robert Cuthbert Grieve

-Robert Grieve was born on 19 June 1889 in Brighton, Victoria.
-After his schooling years he was an interstate commercial traveller in the softgoods trade.
-On 16 June 1915 he enlisted in the Australian Imperial Force and after nine months service with the Victorian Rangers was posted to the 37th Battalion.
+Robert Grieve was born in Brighton, Victoria on 19 June 1889.
+After completing his education, he worked as a commercial traveller in the softgoods trade, often journeying between states.
+He enlisted in the Australian Imperial Force on 16 June 1915 and, following nine months of service with the Victorian Rangers, was posted to the 37th Battalion.

-He was evacuated to England and returned to his unit on 29 October 1917, but soon afterwards suffered acute trench nephritis and double pneumonia and was invalided to Australia in May 1918.
-Post war Grieve established a business in Melbourne where he was the managing director until his death in 1957.
-He was buried with military honours in Springvale cemetery.
-He was a staunch supporter of Wesley College to which his Victoria Cross was presented in 1959.
+Evacuated to England for treatment, Grieve rejoined his unit in late October 1917.
+However, he soon fell ill with trench nephritis and double pneumonia and was sent back to Australia in May 1918.
+After the war, he established a successful business in Melbourne, serving as managing director until his death in 1957.
+He was buried with military honours at Springvale Cemetery.